 As with any other writing, it is good to consider 2 things before you put pen to paper: Who is your audience?
 What message do you want them to receive?

 The Newslink audience is not your parish or organisation – though they will surely read it to see what you are saying about them to their family, friends and others elsewhere.
 Your audience is the generality of Newslink readers in parishes up and down the diocese, so consider carefully whether an item might be more appropriate for your Parish Newsletter.
-Some thoughts:
+S